-Having secrets is guaranteed to reduce the communication between people.
+Having secrets is guaranteed to reduce communication between people.

-8. You are communicating with someone else about couple’s issues.
+8. You are communicating with someone else about the couple’s issues.

 Most couples do not have that talk about what is and is not cheating before they get into a relationship.
 Once these situations come up there can be significant differences between what partners think is OK and not OK to be doing.

 Sharing things about your partner, about your sex life, and other intimate issues is a common way to reduce the communication in a relationship.

 There is this temptation to talk to your family or your friends and vent about the things that are causing conflicts between you.
 But once you have let the secrets you share with your partner out to other people there is this tendency for those secrets to come back around and bite you.

 Do you want your partner’s mother to call you about that problem you two are having in the bedroom?
 Don’t you share it with your family either.

 Talking to a coworker about your relationship, especially a coworker of your sexual preference, is a dangerous step in the direction of an affair.
 As we have talked about in the past, affairs do not have to be sexual to damage your current relationship.
 Those emotional affairs, they can end the communication between you and your partner.
 Once the communication is gone the intimacy is sure to follow.

 Have you had any of these communication problems in your relationships?
 Have you detected other communication problems?
 Feel free to leave a comment or send me a reply via the contact me feature and I will respond to as many as possible.